 Prior to coming to Mount Holyoke Marcella was the founding Co-director for the Of Many Institute for Multifaith Leadership at New York University.
 She was also the recipient of the NYU 2013–2014 Dr. Martin Luther King, Jr. Faculty Award.
 The prestigious award recognizes faculty members who exemplify the spirit of Dr. Martin Luther King, Jr. through their excellent teaching, leadership, social justice work, and community building.
-Hall served as the program advisor/founder for the minor in multifaith and spiritual leadership.
-The Huffington Post recently called Hall “a leading scholar on the interweaving between social justice, activism, hip-hop, and faith.”
+Marcella served as the program advisor/founder for the minor in multifaith and spiritual leadership.

-Hall has edited three award-winning books, The Hip-Hop Education Guidebook: Volume 1 (2007) with Martha Diaz, Conscious Women Rock the Page: Using Hip-Hop Fiction to Incite Social Change (2008), and Love, Race, and Liberation: ‘Til the White Day Is Done (2010) with Jennifer “JLove” Calderon.
+Marcella has edited three books which focus on social justice curriculum, The Hip-Hop Education Guidebook: Volume 1 (2007) with Martha Diaz, Conscious Women Rock the Page: Using Hip-Hop Fiction to Incite Social Change (2008), and Love, Race, and Liberation: ‘Til the White Day Is Done (2010) with Jennifer “JLove” Calderon.
 Additionally, she has written for Scholastic Books, the New York Times Learning Network, VIBE, and various academic journals, including Equity and Excellence in Education and contributed to many edited book projects.

-For her accomplishments in the field, Hall has received numerous teaching and programmatic awards, including the Association of American Colleges and Universities K. Patricia Cross Future Leaders Award.
-She was honored by inclusion in the JFK 50th Anniversary Legacy Gallery along with other luminaries such as Madeleine Albright and Harry Belafonte.
+For her accomplishments in the field, Marcella has received numerous teaching and programmatic awards, including the Association of American Colleges and Universities K. Patricia Cross Future Leaders Award.
+She was honored by inclusion in the JFK 50th Anniversary Legacy Gallery, and was recognized by the Brooklyn Borough President for her social justice work.
 She is also a former fellow for the Tanenbaum Center for Interreligious Understanding.

-Hall and her partner David Hall, aka DJ Trends, have two daughters, Aaliyah and Ava.
+Hall and her partner David Hall, have two daughters, Aaliyah and Ava.